Gamblers' Fallacy

 What Is Gamblers' Fallacy?

-In Critical Thinking, the Gamblers' Fallacy is predicting a random event based on previous random events.
+In Critical Thinking, the gamblers' fallacy is predicting a random event based on previous random events.

 What is gamblers fallacy?